GiantRavens/rails6template/README.md

 __Install local gems__

-Install mailcatcher with:
+Install mailcatcher to avoid the L99 bug with:

-`gem install openssl mailcatcher`
+`gem install mailcatcher -- --with-cflags="-Wno-error=implicit-function-declaration"`

 You can start it with just `mailcatcher` - it runs a local webserver at localhost:1080 and catches SMTP locally at :1025